Spay and Neuter Clinic

 The City operates the Spay and Neuter Clinic which provides low cost spays and neuters, vaccinations and flea control products for cats and dogs.
 The clinic is a successful prevention strategy in helping to control Eugene's overall pet population.

 The clinic is unable to provide medical services to sick or injured animals.
 If your pet needs medical attention, please contact your regular veterinarian.
 For after hours care, please contact the Emergency Veterinary Hospital in Springfield.

 *If your dog or cat is too aggressive and we are unable to safely examine your animal here, we reserve the right to refuse service.

 Payment is due at the time of the service.
 The following forms of payment are accepted:

 - Discover Card

 Lane County Animal Services

 The phone number for LCAS the animal enforcement team is still 541-682-3645.
-The new number for 1st Avenue Shelter lost pet and adoption services is 541-844-1777.
+The number for what used to be the 1st Avenue Shelter lost pet and adoption services is 541-844-1777.
+They moved up to the Greenhill location and all lost and adoptable animals are at that location.
 The shelter's animals are featured on Greenhill's website.